serokell/nix-templates/haskell.nix/README.md

 ## How to use this template

 1. Copy `flake.nix` file to you repository, it contains all nix dependencies and definitions.
+Or you can use `nix flake` to copy the whole template: `nix flake init -t github:serokell/templates#haskell-nix`.

 2. Copy `default.nix` and `shell.nix` files which provide compatibility with non-flake nix interface.